williamvds/website/content/blog/git/index.md

 $ git status
 On branch master
 You have unmerged paths.
-  (fix conflicts and run "git commit")
+  (fix conflict and run "git commit")
   (use "git merge --abort" to abort the merge)

 Unmerged paths: